Dance Video Index

 ABSENCE

 ABSENCE is a Butoh work created by Juju Alishina in 2005, featuring two performers.
 Premiered in Nouméa at the Tjibaou Cultural Center, it introduced Butoh to New Caledonia.
-The 60-minute piece has two parts: the first solo depicts the loneliness of an ancient princess, while the second duet with Hosaka Ippei expresses the madness of violence and eroticism through the dance.
+The 60-minute piece has two parts: the first solo depicts the loneliness of an ancient princess, while the second duet with Ippei Hosaka expresses the madness of violence and eroticism through the dance.
 Highly praised for its deep emotional intensity and captivating beauty, it garnered significant media attention.

 - Premiered at l’Espace Culturel Bertin Poirée in Paris in Nov.
 2004 and also presented at the same venue in June 2005.